laba2346/amazon_reviews/README.md

 landon.baxter@colorado.edu

 ## Research info
-This is a research project done for Philip Fernbach and Dr. Donald Lichtenstein at the University of Colorado, Boulder.
+This is a research project done for Dr. Philip Fernbach and Dr. Donald Lichtenstein at the University of Colorado, Boulder.